Diary

 I take a toy and study it for a while.
 It’s important to turn it this way and that way to get a good look from all angles.
 Once I am satisfied, I wind up and throw.
 The toy must make it over the edge of the couch because if it doesn’t, I have to start over.

 The toy should make a plunk sound at some point during this process.
 Some toys make louder plunks than others.
-I prefer the really noisy ones but mommy likes those that barely make any plunk at all.
+I prefer the really noisy ones, but Mommy likes those that barely make any plunk at all.
 Everyone is entitled to their opinion.

 Once a toy is thrown, it is imperative to look over the edge to make sure that the toy is in fact on the ground as expected.
-Occasionally I can’t find one on the floor and then I have to sit and ponder for a moment.
+Occasionally I can’t find one on the floor, and then I have to sit and ponder for a moment.
 After a good pondering and a second look, the experiment must resume.

 I am yet to find an object that won’t go plunkers.
-Some may take more coaxing than others but they all go plunkers in the end.
+Some may take more coaxing than others, but they all go plunkers in the end.
 Science takes a lot of perseverance and dedication.
-It’s hard work but somebody has to do it.
+It’s hard work, but somebody has to do it.

 Leave a Reply